Marc Dann: Extramarital affair and resignation

 On May 2, 2008, following the firing and resignation of a number of his aides in a sexual harassment scandal, Dann admitted that he had had an extramarital affair with an unidentified subordinate in his office.
 However, he initially refused to resign, saying his admission and punishment were enough.
-In the wake of his admission, a number of Ohio papers called for Dann to resign and the Tribune Chronicle even apologized to its readers for their endorsement of Dann during the 2006 election.
+In the wake of his admission, a number of Ohio papers called for Dann to resign, and the Tribune Chronicle apologized to its readers for their endorsement of Dann during the 2006 election.

 On May 4, 2008, the three largest Ohio newspapers ran editorials condemning Dann.
-The Plain Dealer (Cleveland, Ohio) opined that "Dann has turned the attorney general's office into a laughingstock" and "it's impossible to see how he can recover" The Columbus Dispatch said Dann was "not fit to serve", and the Cincinnati Enquirer called for Dann's resignation.
+The Plain Dealer (Cleveland, Ohio) opined that "Dann has turned the attorney general's office into a laughingstock" and "it's impossible to see how he can recover" The Columbus Dispatch said Dann was "not fit to serve", and the Cincinnati Enquirer called for his resignation.

-The Plain Dealer had previously reported on statements by Republicans that if Dann wouldn't step down, they could try to impeach him.
+The Plain Dealer had previously reported on statements by Republicans that if Dann would not step down, they could try to impeach him.
 On the evening of May 5, Democratic Governor Strickland issued a statement which appeared to support Dann's impeachment should he decide not to resign.
 Dann showed no interest in departure, even after Strickland's statement.

-On May 5, 2008, the Columbus Dispatch reported that seven separate investigations were either underway or being considered in response to misconduct at the Attorney General's office.
+On May 5, 2008, the Columbus Dispatch reported that seven separate investigations were either underway or being considered in response to misconduct at the attorney general's office.
 On May 10, 2008, the Ohio Democratic Party voted to remove their endorsement of Dann, remove him of his membership in the Ohio Democratic Party Executive Committee, and call for his immediate resignation as attorney general.
 On May 12, 2008, articles of impeachment were filed with 42 of the 45 Democrats in the state house supporting the nine counts.
-At a May 14, 2008, press conference in Columbus, Dann resigned the Office of Attorney General of Ohio.
+At a May 14, 2008, press conference in Columbus, Dann resigned the office of attorney general of Ohio.